Why Am I Always Thirsty? Causes, Signs, Treatment

 If you are consuming way too much water than you should and getting thirsty quite often without any particular reason, then that may be an alarming call for you.
-Sudden and excessive thirst and consumption of water more often than your regular capacity can be a sign of your body telling you that there may be an imbalance and you have to do something about it, and it is known as Polydipsia in medical world.
+Sudden and excessive thirst and consumption of water more often than your regular capacity can be a sign of your body telling you that there may be an imbalance and you have to do something about it, and it is known as Polydipsia in the medical world.

-Causes of Excessive Thirst (Polydipsia):
+Common Causes of Excessive Thirst

 The probable signs and symptoms of excessive thirst that you can observe are-